GuillaumeDIDIER/Ars-Magica-Characters/Magi/Lorenzo of Jerbiton/Lorenzo, the Artist+45.md

 + *Wielding the Invisible Sling* (ReTe 10/+24)
 + *Supple Iron and Rigid Rope* (MuTe 10/+20)
 + *Fist of Shattering* (PeTe 10/+16)
-+ *Lord of the Statues<sup>F</sup>* (ReTe 20/+36)
++ *Lord of the Statues<sup>F</sup>* (ReTe 25/+36)
 + *Hand of the Antiquarian* (ReTe 15/+24)
 + *The Warped Mannequin* (CrVi 10/+15)
-+ *Maintain the Demanding Spell* (ReVi 20/+18)
++ *Maintain the Demanding Spell* (ReVi 25/+18)
 + *The Weightless Menhir* (MuTe 20/+20)
-+ *Master the Airy Spirit of Earth* (ReTe 30/+24)
++ *The Master's Message* (ReVi 20/+18)
++ *The Evil Eye* (ReVi 20/+18)

 **Appearance:** Lorenzo is a young man with blonde hair, he usually dresses with expensive white clothes, when he have to attend some event or at the covenant, or his work clothes, when he's sculpting.
 **Sigil:** His right hand shines as touched by light.

 **Activities in the last fifteen years:** In these fifteen years, Lorenzo reached an Artistic Reputation of 7 and gained a Muse, granting him a Personal Power.
 Lorenzo created some moving statues to help him in his laboratory and recently came in contact with an association of wizards that may have something he wants, this order is the Augustan Brotherhood.
 One of them approached Lorenzo as a benefactor to order a statue but then Lorenzo found out he was interested in his magical capabilities.
 Lorenzo was quite astonished to know that there were other magicians capable of so many magical feats but the most remarkable to him was the Practice of Animo, maybe his new friend may teach that to him, well, after a just reward or a bargain.
+Lorenzo will also try to reach Artistic Reputation 11 and become a Legendary Artist but it will be difficult, he needs to find a wealthy patron soon and, to slowly reach Reputation 10, he will need an Aesthetic Quality of at least 31 (The Major Muse obtained at Artistic Reputation 9 could grant him the *Life-Linked Art* Virtue to achieve his goals).

 ## Artistry